HuseyinKutlukkaya/CihazTakip/README.md

 1. Open a terminal or command prompt.

-2. Navigate to the project's Data project where your DbContext is located.
+2. Navigate to the solution's Data project where your `ApplicationDbContext.cs` is located.

 3. Run the following command to create a migration: